Bio (Marie-Dominique Verdier)

 It never occurred to me that I would ever become a professional photographer.
 As a kid (I was born and raised in France), I was definitely drawn to photography and took every opportunity to use my father's camera, but I didn't fathom that it could be a real job – it was too much fun!
 So I followed the path towards a "serious" career, earning a master's degree in business.
 However, right after graduation things took an unexpected turn.
 My first job as a logs inspector for a French company got me to travel extensively in the US.
-I fell in love there, and eventually settled in New Orleans in 1991.
-I then held various jobs, including booking and managing musicians, and public relations attaché at the French Consulate for 6 years.
+I eventually settled in New Orleans in 1991 where I held various jobs, including booking and managing musicians, and public relations attaché at the French Consulate for 6 years.

 Western Art & Architecture, Montana (contributor since 2012)